Barney Rogers

 Barney Guy Rogers (born 20 August 1982) is a Zimbabwean former international cricketer.
-He played four Test matches and 15 One Day Internationals (ODIs) for the Zimbabwe national cricket team between 2002 and 2005 and first-class cricket in Zimabwean domestic competitions.
+He played four Test matches and 15 One Day Internationals (ODIs) for the Zimbabwe national cricket team between 2002 and 2005 and first-class cricket in Zimbabwean domestic competitions.
 He played as a left-handed batsman who bowled occasional off-spin.
 Rogers was good enough at field hockey to play at under-20 level for Zimbabwe.

 Early career

 Rogers was born at Harare into a cricketing family and was coached by his father from an early age.
 He is naturally right-handed but his father felt that the stronger hand should be used at the top of the handle and he coached Rogers to bat right-handed.
 He attended Brydon Country School and played in their 1st XI as an all-rounder alongside future international Sean Ervine.
 His secondary education was at St. John's College where he was captain of the 1st XI.
 He played in Zimbabwe under-13 and under-19 sides.

 Rogers was admitted to the CFX Academy in 2001 and impressed head coach David Houghton, making his first-class cricket debut for the side playing as an opening batsman in the Logan Cup, scoring four fifties in five games.